sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

   - Migrating SQL Server 2008 R2 Data Warehouse to Azure SQL (*homogenous* migration)
   - Migrating Oracle to Azure Database for PostgreSQL

-Irrespective of which path(s) you complete, follow Tasks 1-7.
+Regardless of which path(s) you complete, follow Tasks 1-7.
 After that, the Task titles indicate which migration paths they are intended for.

 ## Before the hands-on lab